austinfitzpatrick/AFTweetFetcher/README.md

 * mediaURL (an `NSURL` pointing at any media attached to the tweet)
 * idNumber (an `NSString` representing the tweet's unique ID number)

-The full dictionary parsed from the JSON returned by twitter is also available incase one of these convenience properties doesn't meet your requirements.
+The full dictionary parsed from the JSON returned by twitter is also available in case one of these convenience properties doesn't meet your requirements.

 * fullDictionary (an `NSDictionary` created from the JSON returned by twitter)